 The Bank's risk appetite has been revised in line with the approved strategy and the Bank has delivered enhanced Risk Management infrastructure, framework and practices with the risk limits and policies aligned to the yearly budget and day-to-day running of business to protect the interest of the Bank's customers and its stakeholders.
-The Bank will continue to be proactive in responding to the ongoing economic recovery and the more stringent regulatory developments through its conservative approach to risk and business.
+The Bank will continue to be as proactive as feasible in responding to the wider economic issues and the evolving regulatory landscape through its conservative approach to risk and business.